 Get on Yelp!
-So many tour operators ignore Yelp that it makes you wonder what they did to annoy people so bad.
+So many tour operators ignore Yelp that it makes you wonder what they did to annoy people so badly.
 Yelp is growing everywhere.
 While it is still most important in the USA, it is getting significant traction in many other countries.
-Another advantage to getting listed on Yelp is that their listings often rank highly in Google for money-making keywords.
+Another advantage of getting listed on Yelp is that their listings often rank highly in Google for money-making keywords.
 You can piggy-back on their success just by having a free listing!

 Why You Should Get a Profile